 Analysing information (problem solving, critical thinking, decision making) Providing information (provides accurate, relevant, and timely information) Follow up (ensures resolution of problem) Research and evaluation (identify gaps in evidence base Management and Organisation - leadership and service delivery Clinical governance (uses up to date procedures, applies clinical governance) Service provision (identifies and refers needs for new services, improves quality) Organisations (follows guidance, understands operating structures) Budget and reimbursement (use claims reimbursement appropriately and interprets budgets) Procurement (sources pharmaceuticals in a timely manner, ensures stock is managed and cost effective) Staff management (conducts staff appraisals, supports development and handles issues) RPS Foundation Pharmacy Framework Mapping Matrix An appendix suited to assist the Foundation Pharmacist and their Educational Supervisor in monitoring and reviewing progress of each FPF competency.
 As above.
-Pharmaceutical Society of Northern Ireland Code of Conduct Professional standards of conduct, ethics and performance for pharmacists in Northern Ireland Five principles: Always put the patient first Provide a safe and quality service Act with professionalism and integrity at all times Communicate effectively and work properly with colleagues Maintain and develop your knowledge, skills and competence Consultation Skills for Pharmacy Practice: Practice Standards for England (CSPP) To define the knowledge, skills, behaviours, and attitudes, that pharmacy professionals should be able to demonstrate when Management of patient-centred consultations Consider big picture and internal/external factors that may influence a patient following a management plan → respect values, culture, family structure, beliefs, and how these aspects influence their experience and management of their health Use resources efficiently, keep records, and undertake consultations in a supportive environment Specific skills Use up to date and appropriate procedures and equipment communicating and consulting with patients.
+Pharmaceutical Society of Northern Ireland Code of Conduct Professional standards of conduct, ethics and performance for pharmacists in Northern Ireland Always put the patient first Provide a safe and quality service Act with professionalism and integrity at all times Communicate effectively and work properly with colleagues Maintain and develop your knowledge, skills and competence Consultation Skills for Pharmacy Practice: Practice Standards for England (CSPP) To define the knowledge, skills, behaviours, and attitudes, that pharmacy professionals should be able to demonstrate when Management of patient-centred consultations Consider big picture and internal/external factors that may influence a patient following a management plan → respect values, culture, family structure, beliefs, and how these aspects influence their experience and management of their health Use resources efficiently, keep records, and undertake consultations in a supportive environment Specific skills Use up to date and appropriate procedures and equipment communicating a with patients.
 Evidence-based decisions, providing the patient with all benefits and risks Make timely referrals when someone else's expertise is better suited in a situation Promote healthy living and deliver public health interventions Educate your patients with up-to-date information Acknowledge how ill-health can affect patients' ability to understand information and make decisions Community enrichment Understand the interrelationship of healthcare and social care - understand how your local community and the population differ to the global/national population and health needs.
-How local values, beliefs, etc impact patient care Essential Features: Contextual features - how your environment affects your work - consultations skills for remote interactions, clinical responsibility and confidentiality, knowing local services and team members Attitudes and values - manage personal emotions in consulting situations, recognise how personal emotions and illness can affect your professional performance, understand how your values affect your practice Pharmaceutical and pharmacological features - maintain an up-to-date education on all practices, procedures, and medicines.
-ACCP Clinical American College of Clinical Though American, could give similar justification to the expectations of pharmacists in the UK especially as Pharmacist Pharmacy's expectation of the role of pharmacists are changing.
-Competencies clinical pharmacists delivering comprehensive medicine management in team-based and direct patient care environments.
-(Clinical Pharmacists have completed postgraduate clinical education and are certified by the board of pharmacy specialities) Six essential domains: direct patient care, pharmacotherapy knowledge, systems-based care and population health, communication, professionalism, and continuing professional development.
-Direct patient care: able to accurately assess patients, evaluate drug therapy, develop and initiate a therapeutic plan, and follow up on and monitor the outcomes of the plan.
-Also, can educate patients and families of many backgrounds, collaborate with others confidentially and apply knowledge of others.
+How local values, beliefs, etc impact patient care Contextual features - how your environment affects your work - consultations skills for remote interactions, clinical responsibility and confidentiality, knowing local services and team members Attitudes and values - manage personal emotions in consulting situations, recognise how personal emotions and illness can affect your professional performance, understand how your values affect your practice Pharmaceutical and pharmacological features - maintain an up-to-date education on all practices, procedures, and medicines.
+ACCP Clinical Pharmacist Competencies American College Pharmacy's expect clinical pharmacist comprehensive m management in to and direct patient environments.
+Though American, could give similar justification to the expectations of pharmacists in the UK especially as the role of pharmacists are changing.
+(Clinical Pharmacists have completed postgraduate clinical education and are certified by the board of pharmacy specialities)